-When I was a teenager I remember reading Gerald Durrells' book: My Family and Other Animals, set in Corfu.
-At the time I'd never been anywhere near Greece but from the day I read that lovely book I wanted to visit Greece, and more particularly Corfu, with all my being.
+When I was younger I remember reading Gerald Durrells' book: My Family and Other Animals, set in Corfu.
+At the time I'd never been anywhere near Greece, but from the day I read that lovely book I wanted to visit Greece, and more particularly Corfu, with all my being.

 and was disappointed.

 I had this idea of what a Greek island should be from the book and this wasn't it.
 Corfu had changed beyond recognition and was way too commercial.

 Later I visited Mykonos, Santorini and other “typical” Greek islands.
 Yes, they were all beautiful but they weren't the Greece I'd dreamed about.
 The Greece I'd found in Gerald Durrell's books.

 It was only when I visited Kefalonia (also called Cephalonia) that I found the Greece I was always searching for.

 Funny thing was, I read a book when I was a bit older, Captain Corelli's Mandolin, which also portrayed Greece as I had dreamt it to be.
 Years later I discovered that the movie was actually filmed on Kefalonia.

 That's not to say that parts of the island aren't the typical touristy Greece found on other islands; the difference here is that outside of Argostoli and Lixouri it's the “real” Greece.

 and drinking/partying that goes on in the main resorts I'd suggest